nservant/HiC-Pro/README.rst

 Using HiC-Pro in a Singularity container
 ========================================

-HiC-Pro v2.10.0 provides a Singularity container to overcome any limitations with the installation process.
+HiC-Pro v2.10.0 provides a Singularity container to ease its installation process.

 1- Install singularity